KrishnaIyer99/blockchain/README.md

 2. Start backend service (start Flask server)

-    cd server
+    cd server \
-    pip install -r requirements.txt
+    pip install -r requirements.txt \
-    flask run
+    flask run \

 3. Start frontend service

-    cd client
+    cd client \
-    yarn install
+    yarn install \
-    yarn start
+    yarn start \

-**WARNING**: In order for program to work make sure the back server is running on port 5000 since that is the proxy defined in package.json.
+**WARNING**: In order for program to work make sure the backend server is running on port 5000 since that is the proxy defined in package.json.
 If port 5000 is unavailable for whatever reason the proxy must be updated to the correct port value.

 ## Documentation:
 https://docs.coincap.io/